 I’m always thinking about what the editor will want or need to craft a strong story.
 As I'm usually the editor, I make sure I film multiple shots to give myself options – especially if the story isn’t panning out the way I initially thought it would (so that I'm covered if the story changes).

 My advice for getting a range of shots?

-Note: When presenting to camera or recording voice over it often helps to imagine that you are talking to someone in particular (your mum, your best friend, a group of your mates) - play with it until you strike just the right tone.
+Note: when presenting to the camera or recording voiceover it often helps to imagine that you are talking to someone in particular (your mum, your best friend, a group of your mates) – play with it until you strike just the right tone.
 This is how you will find your particular “voice” in front of the camera – one that hopefully allows you to connect with your audience.

 Jigar Ganatra travels to Kerala, India, to learn about the work of Kabanitour, an organization helping tourism become a sustainable part of the economy.

 Follow Joshua's journey to the hill station town of Sapa in northern Vietnam where he captures the story of a social enterprise empowering ethnic minorities through responsible tourism.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote